vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-config-security.md

 By default, Config Server assumes that your Vault server runs at `http://127.0.0.1:8200`.
 It also assumes that the name of `backend` is `secret` and the `key` is `application`.
 All of these defaults can be re-configured in your Config Server’s `application.properties`.
 All the configurable properties can be found in `org.springframework.cloud.config.server.environment.VaultEnvironmentProperties.`

-With your Config Server running, you can make HTTP requests to the server to retrieve values from the Hashicorp Vault backend.
+With your Config Server running, you can make HTTP requests to the server to retrieve values from the HashiCorp Vault backend.
 To do so, you need a token for your Vault server.

 First, place some data in you Vault, as shown in the following example: